okx/okexchain-docs/oktc-solutions/oktc-liquid-staking/liquid-staking.md

 ## How to liquid stake OKT

-1. Go to the OKTC Liquid Staking protocol page's **Stake** tab: [here](https://www.okx.com/oktc/liquid-staking/stake)
+1. Go to the OKTC Liquid Staking protocol page’s **Stake** tab: [here](https://www.okx.com/oktc/liquid-staking/stake)
 2. Connect your wallet and make sure you switch to the OKTC network.
-3. Enter the amount of OKT tokens you want to stake, click the `Stake` button, and confirm the transaction in the wallet.
+3. Enter the amount of OKT tokens you want to stake, click the **‘Stake’** button, and confirm the transaction in the wallet.
 4. The OKTC Liquid Staking protocol will send you the corresponding amount of **stOKT** based on the latest exchange ratio between OKT and **stOKT**.

 ## How to unstake

-1. Go to the OKTC Liquid Staking protocol page's **Unstake** tab: [here](https://www.okx.com/oktc/liquid-staking/unstake)
+1. Go to the OKTC Liquid Staking protocol page’s **Unstake** tab: [here](https://www.okx.com/oktc/liquid-staking/unstake)
 2. Connect your wallet and make sure you switch to the OKTC network.
-3. Enter the amount of **stOKT** tokens you want to unstake, click the [Unstake] button, and confirm the transaction in your wallet.
+3. Enter the amount of **stOKT** tokens you want to unstake, click the **‘Unstake’** button, and confirm the transaction in your wallet.
 4. The OKTC Liquid Staking protocol will burn the **stOKT** tokens once you redeem them and issue an NFT([OKTCLST](https://www.okx.com/explorer/oktc/address/0x07CB2ce543bF5204DAaF1e62c183BBD08752609E)) as a receipt for OKT tokens.
 5. You need to hold the NFT receipt and wait for 14-28 days to then claim your OKTs.

 ## How to claim OKT

-1. After the waiting period, head to the OKTC Liquid Staking protocol page's **Claim** tab: [here](https://www.okx.com/oktc/liquid-staking/claim)
+1. After the waiting period, head to the OKTC Liquid Staking protocol page’s **Claim** tab: [here](https://www.okx.com/oktc/liquid-staking/claim)
 2. Connect your wallet and make sure you switch to the OKTC network.
 3. You could see `Total claimable funds` and `Pending amount` OKT amounts in the `Claim` tab.
-4. Click the `Claim All` button, and confirm the transaction in the wallet.
+4. Click the **‘Claim All’** button, and confirm the transaction in the wallet.
 5. The OKTC Liquid Staking protocol will burn the NFT receipt, and you will receive the corresponding amount of OKT tokens.